 For those of you spending (forced?) family time together in the coming weeks, I’d suggest first taking a deep breath—then getting lost in these great movies and TV shows with Saratoga connections.
 Here are the 10 best options.

-Saratoga (1937) – What better way to kick off your post-holiday dinner sesh with a black-and-white classic.
+Saratoga (1937) – What better way to kick off your mandatory staycation with a black-and-white classic.
 Saratoga was actress Jean Harlow’s final movie—she died at the tender age of 26 in June of ’37.
 (She was sort of a proto-Marilyn Monroe.)
 Harlow, who died before the movie wrapped, causing Director Jack Conway to finish it using stand-ins, acts opposite the great Clark Gable.
 It’s got an 84 percent on Rotten Tomatoes, so it won’t be like Christmas ’88, when Uncle Dan decided to rent Ishtar.

 Saratoga Connection: What’s in a name?

 Kramer vs. Kramer (1979) – Fun fact: The little boy in Kramer vs. Kramer, Justin Henry, who became the youngest actor to ever receive an Oscar nomination, years later attended Skidmore College.
 The film is one of the best—but saddest—on this list, as it hinges on a messy divorce.
 But it stars Dustin Hoffman (see below) and Meryl Streep, so the top-notch acting will make up for the “I’m not crying, you’re crying” that’ll be going down that night.

 Saratoga Connection: Little Billy Kramer’s a future Skiddie!